 Although many gardeners consider tropical ferns low-light plants, Boston ferns need adequate light.
 If they do not get a medium amount of light – at least two hours of indirect light all year round – their fronds become long and pendulous.
 This is termed weak frond and is resolved by increasing light.

 Boston Fern Diseases

-If the fronds of your Boston fern turn gray and you’ve been watering properly, the next disease to consider is Pythium root rot.
+If the fronds of your Boston fern turn gray and you’ve been watering properly, a disease to consider next is Pythium root rot.
 The fronds can also wilt or grow stunted.
 To confirm root rot, look at the roots of your unhealthy Boston ferns.
 If they are brown and stunted, it is likely root rot.